kyma-incubator/compass/docs/kyma-environment-broker/08-02-deprovisioning-kyma-environment.md

----
-title: Deprovision Kyma Runtime through Kyma Environment Broker
+# Deprovision Kyma Runtime using Kyma Environment Broker
-type: Tutorials
----

-This tutorial shows how to deprovision Kyma Runtime on Azure.
+This tutorial shows how to deprovision Kyma Runtime on Azure using Kyma Environment Broker.

 ## Steps